 Student conduct and disciplinary procedure: this policy provides a framework for regulation of students' behaviour and applies to all students.

 Student engagement: Student engagement is vital for academic success.
 We expect all Plymouth students to become effective independent learners, to be active learners, making the most of the opportunities the University provides, working in partnership with our academic and professional staff.
+Futher guidance, information and reports on student engagement from the Higher Education Academy.

 Student Gateway: student services including student life and learning.